-Thesis title: Reading, Writing, and Recovering in Pandemic's Wake: Modernist and Contemporary Negotiations of Literature as Cure
+Thesis title: Reading and Recovering: Modernist and Contemporary Negotiations of Literature's Curative Value

 Supervisor: Professor Sophie Ratcliffe